pmlmodelling/ersem/docs/source/tutorials/nemo1d.rst

 Step 2: Compiling the code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, FABM must be compiled with ERSEM support, specifying nemo as a physical host.
+First, FABM must be compiled with ERSEM support, specifying nemo as a physical host model.
 The following commands can be run in a command line or wrapped into an executable file for easy recompilation at any future point:

   .. code-block:: bash